← All posts

 ),

-The expected_layer field is the part I'm quietly proud of.
-It records which tier should catch this - the deterministic rules tier, or the LLM guardrail-agent.
+The expected_layer field is particularly useful here - it records which tier should catch this - the deterministic rules tier, or the LLM guardrail-agent.
 That matters because the two tiers have completely different test stories.
-A rules-tier verdict is reproducible: rm -rf . blocks today, next Tuesday, and in CI, no model required - so those attacks run as ordinary unit tests in mise run check.
-The judgment-tier attacks depend on a live model, so they can't be deterministic; they run in a separate battery (mise run redteam) that makes real calls.
-Conflate the two and you've built a "security test suite" that's secretly just a flaky model eval.
+A rules-tier verdict is reproducible: rm -rf . blocks today, next Tuesday, and in CI, no model required.
+The judgment-tier attacks depend on a live model, so they can't be deterministic; they run in a separate battery that makes real calls.

 Scoring: false-allow is the only number that scares me

-Every verdict in the scorecard is derived from one raw observation, so the comparison logic lives in exactly one place:
+Every verdict in the scorecard is derived from one raw observation, so the comparison logic lives in exactly one place - the false_allow property on AttackResult:

 @property